nerdprojects/epson-hx20-software/tape-recover/README.md

     ../merge-blocks.py test_recording

 If the script finds a valid block file for every block, it will recover the original file.
 Depending on the file type it will create a .BAS, .DATA or .ASM file.

+### Convert Binary Basic
+The basic-decode.py script can be used to convert the binary Epson Basic format (.BIN.BAS files) to a human readable format.
+See [https://github.com/nerdprojects/epson-hx20-software/tree/main/basic-decoder](https://github.com/nerdprojects/epson-hx20-software/tree/main/basic-decoder).

 ### Failed Recoveries
 Fixing bad recordings is currently manual labor.